Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

                                                                 tx bytes             37891584000

 .. note::
-        VPP eth0 is the aliased name of the NIC interface at PCIe address ``0001:01:00.0``.
+        VPP eth0 is the aliased name of the input interface, which is at PCIe address ``0001:01:00.0`` in the example.
-        VPP eth1 is the aliased name of the NIC interface at PCIe address ``0001:01:00.1``.
+        VPP eth1 is the aliased name of the output interface, which is at PCIe address ``0001:01:00.1`` in the example.

 Stop VPP switch: